nrkno/odashboard/src/plugins/sources/azureservicebus/Readme.md

 # Azure Service Bus datasource

-To specify a Azure Service Bus datasource, use 'azure-servicebus' for the 'source' property in your server configuration.
-In the 'config' property, you must include topic, subscription, and namespace, as well as the SAS key name and key.
+To specify a Azure Service Bus datasource, use 'azure-servicebus' for the *source* property in your server configuration.
+In the *config* property, you must include topic, subscription, and namespace, as well as the SAS key name and key.

 ```
 {